-See "Employment Agreements" and "Termination and Change of Control Benefits" above for particulars of certain directors' service contracts with the Company and the Company's subsidiaries, as applicable.
-Other than as disclosed herein, the Company does not have any service contracts with directors which provide for benefits upon termination of employment.
+See "Employment Agreements" and "Termination and Change of Control Benefits" above for particulars of certain executive service contracts with the Company and the Company's subsidiaries, as applicable.
+Other than as disclosed herein, the Company does not have any service contracts with directors or officers which provide for benefits upon termination of employment.